hasnentai/fintech-nativebase/Readme.md

 This project is build using NativeBase.

 The idea behind the project is to create a platform in which small startups can raise the funding and user who want to invest in startups can invest in those startups.
-This will benifit those startups who has difficulty raising the investments and the users who wants to invest in startups.
+This will benefit those startups who has difficulty raising the investments and the users who wants to invest in startups.

 We use react-native expo with native-base ui library to create the frontend part and also use firebase for authentication part.